European Union (EU) - Export requirements for fish and seafood

 - in the case of transport by well-boat, at a distance which is at least 10 km from any aquaculture establishments which are located en-route from the place of origin to the place of destination in the European Union

-If not exporting live aquatic animals in water or not exporting live aquatic animals, then check off the area indicating "not applicable" on the request form.
+If not exporting live aquatic animals or not exporting live aquatic animals in water, then tick off the checkbox indicating "not applicable" on the declaration form.

 When aquatic animals are transported to the EU in water: